-2. Key Features of the Tax Regime
+2. Key General Features of the Tax Regime Applicable to Incorporated Businesses

-2.1 Calculation of Taxable Profits
+2.1 Calculation for Taxable Profits

-Taxable profits are based on Gibraltar, UK or international accounting standards, or other such accounting standards as approved by the Commissioner of Income Tax and as adjusted according to specific provisions in the Income Tax Act 2010.
+Taxable profits are based on Gibraltar, UK or international accounting standards, or other such accounting standards as approved by the Commissioner of Income Tax, and as adjusted according to specific provisions in the Income Tax Act 2010.